Evidence Estimation in Gaussian Graphical Models Using a Telescoping Block Decomposition of the Precision Matrix

 for known constants $a$ and $b$ such that $a$ is very close to zero and $b\gg a$.
 The main feature of this prior is a two component discrete mixture, or the so called spike-and-slab prior, on the off-diagonal terms to encourage sparsity in $\bOmega$.
 However, this poses no special difficulty for our framework so long as the corresponding latent mixing variables can be sampled, following \citet{wang2015scaling}.
 Other priors involving a two component discrete mixture include \citet{gan2019bayesian, gan2022graphical} and \citet{shen2022posterior}.
 Application of the technique developed in the current paper appears feasible in all these instances and should be considered future work. {Similarly, although in Section~\ref{sec:multivariatet-t} we demonstrate the use of the methodology for a specific non-Gaussian likelihood that admits a Gaussian mixture representation (the multivariate-$t$), application to models such as the nonparanormal \citep{liu2009nonparanormal} remains to be explored.
 Moreover, combining these approaches suggests new possibilities in evidence computation with very flexible Gaussian mixture priors in conjunction with very flexible Gaussian mixture likelihood functions.}

-A further promising future direction is to shift focus from the prior to the likelihood.
-For example, consider the multivariate $t$ distribution, which has a well known representation as a mixture of multivariate Gaussian, in that $\by\sim t_\nu(\bmu, \bOmega^{-1})$ is equivalent to $\by \mid \tau \sim \mathcal{N} (\bmu, \tau^{-1}\bOmega^{-1}),\; \tau\sim \mathrm{Gamma} (\nu/2,\nu/2)$.
-Thus, absorbing the latent $\tau$ in the likelihood to the set of already existing mixing variables in our Chib-type procedure should open the door to handling mixtures of GGMs, which can describe a very broad class of non-Gaussian graphical models \citep{bhadra2018inferring}.